wazuh/wazuh-documentation/source/getting-started/all_in_one.rst

 .. note::
-  Now, that the Wazuh API is installed, we strongly recommend securing the API.
-In the document :ref:`securing_api` you will learn how to enable the HTTPS communication, how to change the default user and password and more.
+  Now, that the Wazuh API is installed, it is strongly recommended to secure the API.
+In the document :ref:`securing_api` it is explained how to enable the HTTPS communication, how to change the default user and password and more.

 .. _wazuh_server_packages_filebeat: